visitbytrain.info

 www.nationaltrust.org.uk

-Bus 123 from outside Rail Station to Rodmell, Abergavenny Arms, then walk ½ mile through village.
-M-S about every 2 hours, 15 minutes journey.
-Operated by Compass Travel.
+Bus 123/23 from outside Rail Station to Rodmell, Abergavenny Arms, 15 minutes journey, then walk ½ mile through village.
+M-S 123 about every 2 hours, Sun 23 every 2-3 hours.
+M-S 123 operated by Compass Travel, Sun 23 operated by Cuckmere Buses.

 Monk's House is 1¼ miles from Southease.